 Stock Market Timings in India.
-There are two stock exchanges in India- Bombay stock exchange (BSE) and National stock exchange (NSE).
+There are two major stock exchanges in India- Bombay stock exchange (BSE) and National stock exchange (NSE).
 However, the timing of both BSE & NSE is same.

-First of all, you need to know that the stock market in India are closed on weekends i.e. Saturday and Sunday.
+First of all, you need to know that the stock market in India is closed on weekends i.e. Saturday and Sunday.
 It is also closed on the national holidays.
 You can find the list of the holidays of the stock exchange here:

 The normal trading time for equity market is between 9:15 am to 03:30 pm, Monday to Friday.

 The trading time for commodity (MCX) market is between 10:00 AM to 11:30 AM, Monday to Friday.